 At this stage you can go to step 2.

-4 to 6 hours later the starter will have risen to at least double its height.
+6 hours later (or more depending on how cold it is) the starter will have risen to at least double its height.
 This is a sign its ready to be used.

-Step 2 Autolyse = fancy term for mix your bread flour, salt and water together in a bowl.
+Step 2 Autolyse = fancy term for mix your bread flour and water together in a bowl.

-In a large bowl, mix 500g bread flour, 350g room temperature water and 10g of salt.
-Incorporate the dough and water well mixing with your hands until it becomes a single shaggy dough.
+In a large bowl, mix 500g bread flour, 400g room temperature water.
+Incorporate the dough and water well mixing with your hands until it becomes a single shaggy like dough.
 Usually about 5 minutes of mixing by hand should be enough.
 Cover and let it rest for an hour.
-The autolyse period enables the flour and water to really become acquainted well.
+The autolyse period enables the flour and water to really hydrated and acquainted well.

 After an hour the dough will become much smoother and hydrated and if you pull it – its much stretchier and wont break apart easily.
 It means that the gluten is developing allowing a much more elastic stretchable bread.

-When your starter is now double its volume, mix in 100g of starter in with your dough.
-I usually pour the starter in the centre of the dough ball and pull the edges of the dough in over to the centre on all sides until the starter is fully incorporated then rest for an hour.
+When your starter is now double its volume, mix in 100g of starter in with your dough plus salt.
+I usually pour the starter in the centre of the dough ball and pull the edges of the dough in over to the centre on all sides until the starter is fully incorporated.
+This may take around 5 minutes of stretching over the dough over the starter.
+I wet my hands to prevent it from sticking to me and mix by hand until it is well incorporated,.
+Lets let the dough rest for an hour.

 Step 4 Build up dough strength: Stretch and fold